-- Meet with an Admissions Representative or designee for screening and acquisition of student catalog, School Performance Fact Sheet and cancellation form - Provide documentation of being a high school graduate, having a GED or equivalency - Passing score on assessment - Student self-evaluation - Appointment with the Director of Financial Aid or designee to make financial payment arrangements. - Interview with Director or designee.
+- Meet with an Admissions Representative or designee for screening and acquisition of student catalog, School Performance Fact Sheet, distance education questionnaire (if applicable) and cancellation form - Provide documentation of being a high school graduate, having a GED or equivalency Annenberg School of Nursing will follow procedures to evaluate the validity of a student's high school completion if Annenberg School of Nursing or the Secretary of the Department of Education has reason to believe that the high school diploma is not valid or was not obtained from an entity that provides secondary school education. - Passing score on assessment - Student self-evaluation - Appointment with the Director of Financial Aid or designee to make financial payment arrangements. - Interview with Director or designee.
 The Director has final authority on admissions.